Andrea Levy: Early life

 Levy was born in Archway, north London, "the fourth, and baby, of the family, by a long way".
-She grew up on a council estate in Highbury, also in north London, and had a typical working-class upbringing.
+She grew up on a council estate in Highbury, also in north London, and had what she described as "the life of an ordinary London working-class girl".
 She attended Highbury Hill Grammar School and studied textile design and weaving at Middlesex Polytechnic.

 Career

 Levy began her career as a costume assistant, working part-time in the costume departments of the BBC and the Royal Opera House, while starting a graphic design company with her husband Bill Mayblin.
 During this time, she experienced a form of awakening to her identity concerning both her gender and her race.
 At a racial-awareness session with colleagues at an Islington sex education project, she found herself having to choose between a "white" and "black" side, which she found a "rude awakening".
 Having not read a book until the age of 23, she subsequently became aware of the power of books and began to read "excessively".
 It was easy enough to find literature by black writers from the United States, but she could find very little literature from black writers in the United Kingdom.
 (A similar recognition led Marsha Hunt in 1995 to initiate the Saga Prize, for which Levy would become a judge.)

 Levy began writing in her mid-30s, after her father died.
 It was not a therapeutic attempt to deal with her loss, but rather a need to understand where she came from.
 In 1989, she enrolled in Alison Fell's Creative Writing class at the City Lit, continuing with the course for seven years.

 Levy struggled initially to get her work published, her first novel being rejected by several companies that were unsure of how to market her writing.
 She spoke in a 1999 interview of the "herd mentality" of publishers worried about the possibly limited market appeal of her work: "the main problem was that they perceived it as being just about race, and thought it would only appeal to black readers."
 However, as Margaret Busby noted, Levy "proved that to write about... migration from the specific yet complex perspective of being a black English female is not a limitation to finding a wide and appreciative readership, but in fact the exact opposite."